-Open the glass doors, pull aside the screen curtains and place the kindling, and wood inside.
+Open the glass doors, pull aside the screen curtains and place the kindling and wood inside.
 Then open the damper and a window to prevent a smoky room.
 (This may vary based on the construction of your fireplace.)

-- Use an air purifier – Even properly-kept fireplaces can release harmful emissions into your home.
-Aprilaire air purifiers can filter and remove damaging particles released from fireplaces to help your family breathe easy all winter long.
+Even properly-kept fireplaces can release harmful emissions into your home.
+Air purifiers can filter and remove damaging particles released from fireplaces to help your family breathe easy all winter long.